Please donate to The Ella Project below

 Cancers like ACC are difficult to treat and this means ACC patients often have limited treatment options.
-This is something that Christie patient Ella knows all too well.
+This is something that Christie patient Ella knew all too well.

-After Ella’s ACC diagnosis 2 years ago, her whole life changed forever.
-Since then, she’s been determined to make sure the next generation of ACC patients have more treatment options.
+After Ella’s ACC diagnosis in March 2017, her whole life changed.
+From that point on, she was determined to make sure the next generation of ACC patients have more treatment options.

 Because of Ella’s incredible fundraising efforts, we’ve been able to launch a UK-wide study focused entirely on ACC.
 And to acknowledge her determination and efforts, the study is called The Ella Project.

 Any donations you can give for The Ella Project will make a huge difference.
 Your support can help us take the next crucial steps towards finding more effective drug treatments for ACC.

 What we want to do for ACC research

 With your help, we want to launch the next 3 phases of The Ella Project.
 These are ELLA01, ELLA02 and ELLA03, and you can read more about these below.

 ELLA01 will look changes in the genes of patients with ACC.
 From this, we will then identify similarities.